Judicial review

 Accused

-A defendant awaiting trial before the court of assises must make an application for a change in judicial review to the investigating chamber of the court of appeal.
+A defendant awaiting trial to the court of assises or the criminal court may apply for the amendment or release of its judicial review.
+This request must be made to the president of the investigating chamber of the court of appeal.

 The application shall be made by declaration to of the Registrar of the Chamber of Investigation by the defendant or his lawyer.